JMariadlcs/NFT-IPFS/README.md

 This is a random NFT collection creation from a Chainlink Hackaton Spring 2022 workshop which is implemented by using Solidity and Hardhat.

+NOTICE: we are working with Chainlink VRF V2 which is not still implemented on Polygon Network.

 ## Objetives
 1. Create NFT Collection ✅
 2. Each NFT has a "rarity" ✅